-Sets the status to Checking (from Active) of the selected work order (in the j-m or u-m screens).
+Sets the status to Checking (from Active) of the selected work order.
 This makes the manager reevaluate its conditions.
 This is especially useful for an order that had its conditions met when it was started, but the requisite items have since disappeared and the workorder is now generating job cancellation spam.